citizenfx/fivem-docs/content/docs/fxdk/world-editor.md

 weight: 20
 ---

-**World Editor** - is FxDK *personality* allowing you to create your own worlds by modify game's map (with some limitations, see [patches]() section), and adding new objects.
+**World Editor** - is FxDK *personality* allowing you to create your own worlds by modifying the game's map (with some limitations, see [patches](#patches) section), and adding new objects.

-> Please note, that World Editor is still in it's early stage.
+> Please note, that World Editor is still in its early stage.

 World Editor follows _what you see is what you get_ paradigm of editing, providing 3D gizmo control essential properties of objects on a map, such as positioning, rotation and scale, both in global coordinates space and local.

-There're two distinct primitives:
+There are two distinct primitives:

 ### Patches